psavery/avogadro-static-binary-plugins/README.md

   - All desired functionality must be available in the binary via `stdin` and `stdout` or some other i/o
   - Extra steps must be taken to make sure the binary will work on all target operating systems
   - Will use more disk space than linked plugins
-    - For instance, each plugin will have its own copy of the language's standard library
+    - For instance, each plugin might have its own copy of the language's standard library

 ## Requirements
   - All desired functionality must be available in the binary via `stdin` and `stdout` or some other i/o
     - Open Babel is a great example
+    - One can also write their own wrapper for a program that uses `stdin` and `stdout` and distribute that.
+[GenXrdPattern](https://github.com/psavery/genxrdpattern) is an example of this.

 ## Guide
 ### Windows